 Many had hoped that Conor McGregor would be fighting at UFC 219 at the end of the month.
 “The Notorious”, it seemed, would be doing what he has never done before: defending a title.

-With that card now confirmed and McGregor no closer to announcing a return to the promotion which made him a superstar, fans are instead learning that the Dublin native may have crossed the wrong people (which you can read in Parts 1 & 2).
+With that card now confirmed and McGregor no closer to announcing a return to the promotion which made him a superstar, fans are instead learning that the Dublin native may have crossed the wrong people (which you can read in part 1 & part 2).

 So what exactly is happening?
 Has the UFC’s relationship with their biggest star gone sour?
 Or is McGregor simply refusing to bend in his demands for a bigger piece of the pie?
 “The Notorious” has never shied away from asserting that he wants more than just fight purses and pay-per-view points from the promotion, arguing that he deserves a stake in the company which was acquired for a sum of $4.4 billion in 2016.